milandhar/guided-module-one-project-assessment-seattle-web-career-042219/README.md

 Here are the features included in this version of the NYTimes Bookmark Tool:
 * Create a user name
-* Access an existing user name
+* Login with an existing user name and log out when complete
 * Select an NYTimes section to view recent articles
 * Bookmark an article
 * View your bookmarks